PDF/UA: Committee organization and leadership

 Participation by subject matter experts, software developers and other interested parties is invited and encouraged.

-PDF Association Activities
+PDF Association activities

 The PDF Association helps promote PDF/UA in a variety of ways.

 PDF/UA Competence Center

 In 2011 the PDF Association created the PDF/UA Competence Center as a way for vendors to develop educational resources and share experiences regarding implementation of PDF/UA.
 The Matterhorn Protocol (see below) is a product of the PDF/UA Competence Center.

-NVDA goes PDF/UA Project
+"NVDA goes PDF/UA" project

 In 2012 and 2013 the PDF Association helped raise money and awareness for NV Access's NVDA to further development of the world's first PDF/UA conforming screen reader.

-The Matterhorn Protocol
+Matterhorn Protocol

 In August 2013 the PDF Association's PDF/UA Competence Center published the Matterhorn Protocol, a set of 31 checkpoints and 136 failure conditions to help software developers make it easier for document authors to create fully accessible PDF files and forms.